 - procedural experience including botulinum toxin injections, joint/soft tissue injections, nerve blocks

 - cancer rehabilitation program development

-Will include eleven months of outpatient cancer rehabilitation at MedStar NRH and MedStar Georgetown University Hospital as well as one month of palliative care.
+Will work in outpatient cancer rehabilitation clinics at MedStar NRH and MedStar Georgetown University Hospital throughout the year.

-The fellow will also have longitudinal experiences rotating once per month in the following areas:
+The fellow will also have experiences rotating in the following areas: